TottAditS/TOADS-3D/README.md

 <h1>TOADS-3D</h1>

 <h3>About This Project</h3>
-This project was initially developed as part of a Game Programming assignment.
+<p align="justify">This project was initially developed as part of a Game Programming assignment.
 However, I am continuing to improve and expand the game until it reaches completion.
 Currently, the development focus has shifted to implementing a multiplayer feature, which will require a major overhaul of the existing codebase.
-Despite the extensive changes, the addition of multiplayer capabilities will significantly enhance the overall gameplay experience, making the effort worthwhile.
+Despite the extensive changes, the addition of multiplayer capabilities will significantly enhance the overall gameplay experience, making the effort worthwhile.</p>

 <h3>Project Info</h3>